gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Downgrading from **0.15.0** to **0.12.1** alpha will transform these enchants which will transform back when updating: Fortune -> Power, Silk Touch -> Unbreaking, Infinity - Luck of the Sea.
 So putting Unbreaking on any item in **0.12.1** and then updating back to **0.15.0** will give you Silk Touch on any item.
 Putting Luck of the Sea on a Fishing Rod in **0.12.1** and updating to **0.15.0** will give you an Infinity Fishing Rod.
 Putting Power IV/V on a Book or Bow will give you a Fortune IV/V Book or Bow.
 Finally combining Power 1-5 and Unbreaking can give you a Silk Touch and Fortune enchantment on the same book.

 **0.15.9 alpha (Android)**
-- Taming Cats in this version and leaving them until **1.8.0.8** will turn them into Tamed Ocelots
+- Taming Cats in this version and leaving them in unloaded chunks until **1.8.0.8** will turn them into Tamed Ocelots

 **0.16.0.5 alpha (Android)**
 - Shearing Mooshrooms will drop mushrooms with a damage value of -1